This post is also available in: Français Deutsch Italiano Español

 It’s the main psychoactive component of the plant and offers the appetite-promoting, stimulating, and psychoactive effects of the plant.

-Although marijuana plants can have highly variable THC levels, sativa-dominant hybrid strains generally have a higher THC content than other cannabinoids.
+Although marijuana plants can have highly variable THC levels, Sativa-dominant hybrid strains generally have a higher THC content than other cannabinoids.

 You can also buy pure THC or have weed extracts that contain mostly THC.

-Weed that’s high in THC is often described as producing a “head high” and can cause side effects like anxiety, paranoia, and insomnia.
+The weed that’s high in THC is often described as producing a “head high” and can cause side effects like anxiety, paranoia, and insomnia.

-Strains high in THC are better for complimenting the stimulating effects of the modafinil, reducing the appetite suppressing side effects of the drug, and for recovering from an uncomfortable come-down off the drug’s effects.
+Strains high in THC are better for complimenting the stimulating effects of the modafinil, reducing the appetite-suppressing side effects of the drug, and for recovering from an uncomfortable come-down off the drug’s effects.

 CBD has a more sedating effect than THC.